 About Location Services and Maps

-Using location-based information in your apps is a way to keep the user connected to the surrounding world.
-Whether you use this information for practical purposes (such as navigation) or for entertainment, location-based information can improve the overall user experience.
+Using location-based information in your app is a great way to keep the user connected to the surrounding world.
+Whether you use this information for practical purposes (such as navigation) or for entertainment, location-based information can enhance the overall user experience.

 At a Glance

-Map and location services provide a way for you to enhance user interactions.
-By incorporating geographic data into your apps, you can orient the user to the surrounding environment or help the user stay connected to other people nearby.
+By incorporating geographic data into your apps, you can orient users to the surrounding environment and keep them connected to people nearby.

 Location Services Provide a Geographical Context for Apps

-Location services is all about mobility and the fact that your app is running on a device that can go anywhere.
-Knowing the user’s geographic location can help you improve the quality of the information you offer, and in some cases it might even be at the heart of your app.
-Apps that offer navigation features use location services to monitor the user’s position and generate updates.
-And many other types of apps use location as a way of connecting nearby users socially.
+Knowing the user’s geographic location can improve the quality of the information you offer, and might even be at the heart of your app.
+Apps with navigation features use location services to monitor the user’s position and generate updates.
+Other types of apps use location services to enable social connections among nearby users.

 You can use the information advertised by beacons to enhance the user’s experience of a particular location.
 For example, a museum app can monitor for beacons placed near the museum’s important exhibits.
 As a user approaches a particular exhibit, the app can use the relative distance of the beacon as a cue to provide more information about that exhibit rather than another.

-Because beacons advertise information using Bluetooth low energy technology, you can turn any iOS device that supports sharing data using Bluetooth low energy into a beacon.
+Because beacons advertise information using Bluetooth low-energy technology, you can turn any iOS device that supports Bluetooth low-energy data sharing into a beacon.

 Heading Information Indicates the User’s Current Orientation

 Heading services complement the basic location services by providing more precise information about which way a device is pointed.
-The most obvious use for this technology is for implementing a compass but this technology is also used to support augmented reality, games, and navigational apps.
-And even on devices that do not have a magnetometer—the hardware used to get precise heading information—information about the user’s course and speed are still available for apps that need it.
+The most obvious use for this technology is a compass, but you can also use it to support augmented reality, games, and navigational apps.
+Even on devices that don’t have a magnetometer—the hardware used to get precise heading information—information about the user’s course and speed are available for apps that need it.

 Maps Support Navigation and the Display of Geographically Relevant Content

-Maps are a way to visualize geographical data in a way that is easy to understand.
+Maps help users visualize geographical data in a way that is easy to understand.
 For example, a map can show satellite data for an area, or pitch a map view at an angle and display three-dimensional buildings for a 3D perspective on the area.
-You can incorporate Map Kit framework provides standard views that you can incorporate into your app and use to display information tied to specific geographic points.
-In addition, this framework provides the means to layer custom information on top of the map and have it scroll along with the rest of the map content, and take static snapshots of a map for printing.
+You can incorporate Map Kit framework standard views into your app and display information tied to specific geographic points.
+In addition, this framework lets you layer custom information on top of a map, scroll it along with the rest of the map content, and take static snapshots of a map for printing.

 Routing Apps Provide Directions to the User

-A routing app is an app that is able to receive coordinates from the Maps app and use those coordinates to provide point-to-point directions to the user.
-Apps that provide navigation capabilities can declare themselves as a routing app with minimal additional effort.
-In addition to driving and walking directions, routing apps can support many other modes of transport, including taxi, airplane, and many public transportation options.
+A routing app can receive coordinates from the Maps app and use those coordinates to provide point-to-point directions to users.
+An app that provides navigation capabilities can declare itself a routing app with minimal additional effort.
+In addition to driving and walking directions, routing apps can support several other modes of transport, including taxi, airplane, and various public transportation options.

 How to Use This Document